SAP/openui5-fhir/docs/tutorials/4 Request Handling.md

 ```

 #### Step 4.2.3: Submitting Changes
-By introducing of the group concept, you can also control which changes will be send to the FHIR endpoint by mentioning the `groupId` when submitting the changes.
-Now, only the changes that are triggered by bindings assigned to group `A` are send to the FHIR endpoint.
+By introducing of the group concept, you can also control which changes will be send to the FHIR® server by mentioning the `groupId` when submitting the changes.
+Now, only the changes that are triggered by bindings assigned to group `A` are send to the FHIR® server.

 ```javascript
 onSavePress: function(){